input-output-hk/plutus-use-cases/mlabs/README.md

 *TODO: Add the explanation of how to run tests*

 --------------------------------------------------------------------------------

 ## Use Case: Lendex

-### Description
+### Lendex: Description

 The Lendex Use Case is based on the Open Source, Non-Custodial Aave Protocol, described in the [Aave Protocol Whitepaper](https://github.com/aave/aave-protocol/blob/master/docs/Aave_Protocol_Whitepaper_v1_0.pdf).
-The use case can be summaraised as a platform for a decentralised, pool-based, loan strategy.
+The use case can be summarised as a platform for a decentralised, pool-based, loan strategy.

 As described in the whitepaper, the model relies on Lenders depositing (Cardano) cryptocurrency in a Pool Contract.
-The same Pool Contract provides a source for funds to be borrowed by Borrowes through the placement of a collateral.
+The same Pool Contract provides a source for funds to be borrowed by Borrowers through the placement of a collateral.
 Loans do not need to be individually matched, but rather rely on the pooled funds, the amounts borrowed and their respective collateral.
-The model enables instant loans and the interest rate for both borrowers and lenders is decided algorithimically.
+The model enables instant loans and the interest rate for both borrowers and lenders is decided algorithmically.
 A general description of the interest algorithm is:

 - Borrower's interest is tied to the amount of funds available in the pool at a specific time - with scarcity of funds driving the interest rate up.
 - Lender's interest rate corresponds to the earn rate, with the algorithm safeguarding a liquidity reserve to guarantee ease of withdrawals at any given time.

-### Progress & Planning
+### Lendex: Progress & Planning

 - Goals and status:
   - Development
     - [x] Feature Completeness as per Specifications